October 23, 2019

 If radon levels in your home are above the Canadian guideline (200 Bq/m3), Health Canada recommends hiring a professional certified under the Canadian National Radon Proficiency Program (www.c-nrpp.ca) to help reduce radon levels.
 Lowering radon levels in a home requires specific technical knowledge and skills to ensure the job is done properly.

-Starting November 1, 2019, test kits can be purchased from our Brockville and Smiths Falls offices for $20.00.
+Radon test kits can be purchased from reception at our Brockville, Smiths Falls, Gananoque (cash only), Almonte (cash only), and Kemptville (cash only) offices for $20.00 (postage to mail the kit away for testing will cost between $7-10).
+Please note that each office has different office hours.
 This is a discounted price available to residents within our Health Unit area.
 For more information visit our Home Health and Safety – Radon section, email firstname.lastname@example.org or call 1-800-660-5853.

 Susan Healey, Communications Co-ordinator, 613-802-0550